 The Alamo, perhaps San Antonio's most famous attraction, signifies a tale of brave, defiant loss.
 But this Texas city is a frontrunner regarding the speed of its broadband connections.
 Of the country's top 100 cities, San Antonio was second only to Jersey City, New Jersey, for the fastest fixed internet speeds on average.

 According to the latest results from the speed-testing site Ookla, which tracks city speeds based on daily tests run by customers across the US, San Antonio residents enjoy median download speeds of nearly 239 megabits per second and median uploads of approximately 23Mbps.
-This solidifies the San Antonio metro area in the country's top five and ahead of kindred Texas cities like , and .
+This solidifies the San Antonio metro area in the country's top five and ahead of kindred Texas cities like Austin, Dallas and Houston.

 What does that mean for you?
 If you live in the San Antonio-New Braunfels area, or plan to move there, you'll have some zippy options, from fiber providers like AT&T and Google Fiber to reliable cable connections from Spectrum.
 Even if you venture beyond city limits, you should have some reasonable options available.
 If not, satellite providers like HughesNet and Viasat always ensure you can get your home online.
 But before you go that route, explore fixed wireless solutions, including 5G home internet, which made significant strides in 2022.

 AT&T Internet has a strong presence in the San Antonio area.
 Fiber availability reaches most of the city, including Alamo Heights, Blue Star, Columbia Heights, Five Points, Prospect Hill and other neighborhoods.
 Other AT&T serviceable areas will feature the company's DSL service, which doesn't compare.
 Don't believe me?
 AT&T said so, essentially -- it publicly announced a goal of halving its copper coverage by 2025.